 The Lawton satellite of the Southwestern Oklahoma State University Small Business Development Center (OKSBDC) is committed to the economic development of southwest Oklahoma, hence improving the quality of life of its citizens.
 This mission focuses not only on the large employers but also on the smaller entrepreneurial ventures that provide services important to rural Oklahoma, thus positioning the region for future economic growth.
 This illustration highlights the resolve of a family to bring just such a business to Elgin, Oklahoma and realizing the American dream.

-Tim Turney contacted Mary Eichinger, Business Coordinator of the Lawton OKSBDC, in December 2005 after discovering the OKSBDC website while conducting research on business resources.
-At that time, Time and his wife, Maria, were living in Heath, Texas, and wanted to relocate to Oklahoma.
+Tim Turney contacted the Lawton branch of the Oklahoma Small Business Development Center in December 2005 after discovering the OKSBDC website while conducting research on business resources.
+At that time, Tim and his wife, Maria, were living in Heath, Texas, and wanted to relocate to Oklahoma.
 Originally from the Elgin area, they wanted to “come home” to raise their children where they could be near their large extended family.
 They were not certain of what kind of business they wanted to start but were inclined toward either a pizzeria or donut shop.
 Tim and Maria had previously owned a small takeout pizza place in Texas and found that experience both enjoyable and rewarding.
 In addition to their restaurant knowledge, Maria is a former teacher and Tim has more than 12 years’ experience managing technicians and working on printers and fax machines.